 In some rare cases, Facebook does not agree to merge your pages.
 This may be due to not meeting all the conditions described at the beginning of this entry.
 If you are sure that your page meets them all, check your Facebook page admin permission once again and make sure it is not managed from the separate Business Manager – in that case, you will need to go to the business tools (the same link as in the above instruction, just add the word “business” in the website address –> business.facebook.com/pages/merge).

-In case it fails, don’t hesitate to contact Facebook Help – while this option is essentially only available to advertisers, it can be very useful if all other methods fail.
+In case it fails, don’t hesitate to contact Facebook Support – while this option is essentially only available to advertisers, it can be very useful if all other methods fail.
 Initially, by filling out the contact form or using a chat with a Facebook business consultant, you will have to communicate with a messenger bot that will try to guide you through the identical page merging process that you have already gone through which turned out to not work.
 Patiently answer all questions and eventually, the bot will connect you with a live consultant who will assist you and create a ticket on your case.

 Hope this article saved you time by guiding you on Facebook page merging process.